-Minnesota State Football earns the chance at revenge playing Wayne State Saturday.
-They are one of two teams that beat MSU this season.
+Minnesota State Football earns the chance at revenge playing Wayne State Saturday who are one of two teams that beat MSU this season.

-Wayne State shares the conference championship with Mankato as both teams are 9-2.
+Mankato and Wayne State share the title of NSIC Conference Champions as both teams are 9-2.
 When the two teams met earlier in the year it ended poorly for Mankato with a score of 33-41.

 Wayne State is a familiar foe to the Mavericks.
 Both teams are in the NSIC southern division and Mankato holds a 12-2 record over them since 2008 when they first met.
 Hoffner said a division matchup in the playoffs is a “do or die” scenario.